 Woodworkers tend to be pretty free in expressing frustration or anger with their power tools.
 The things that get said to them are NSFW, to be sure.
-Bulletin boards among woodworkers are filled with complaints and venting just as much as they are filled with requests for advice, sometimes even in the same post and thread.
+Forums among woodworkers are filled with complaints and venting just as much as they are filled with requests for advice, sometimes even in the same post and thread.

 We’ve come across complaints about the Bosch 4100 table saw on bulletin boards recently and thought we would look into them a bit.
 We’ll aggregate what we’ve heard and offer some thoughts on cures and resolutions in an effort to be both informative and helpful.

 The Bosch 4100 Table Saw

 The Bosch 4100 table saw is most often a jobsite table saw.
 It’s easily maneuverable on a wheeled stand and relatively light for a table saw you can easily lift into your pickup truck.
 It’s a contractor friend table saw because of its convenience.
 You’ll get tired of reading this, but the manual that comes with it is also a contractor friend that should be read.

 With a 10′ blade, 15 amps, and 4.0 HP, it can handle light and medium cutting on the job site, whether ripping lumber, cutting to size and even includes the ability to accommodate dado cuts and rabbet cuts when needed.